Rakesh2lokam/PhilipsAssignment/README.md

 Note: In local the app is working as expected.
 But, I had tried deploying the appication in aws, there was a CORS error which held me back.

-Kindly pull the code into local your local and share your feedback :-). steps to build after pulling:
+Kindly pull the code into local your local and share your feedback :-).

+Steps to build after pulling:

 For serverside(backend) :  1) RUN "npm install" to manage dependencies.
                             2) Run "node app.js"
                         Notice that an instance of socket.io has been initialised by passing the http object which will